-- Works are restricted to like-for-like replacement of worn/damaged road surface, with all works restricted to made ground on the M90 southbound carriageway surface. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects, this will provide this section of the M90 southbound carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.
+- Works are restricted to like-for-like replacement of worn/damaged road surface, with all works restricted to made ground on the A7 carriageway surface. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects, this will provide this section of the A7 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users. - Any potential impacts of the works are expected to be temporary, short-term, not significant, and limited to the construction phase.